-The design goal is an amplifier that operates and is simulated with an output load of 20K in parallel with 20pf.
+The design goal is an amplifier that operates with and is simulated with an output load of 30K in parallel with 20pf.
 The resistor load is tied to 2.5 volts DC to simulate operation in the middle of the output voltage range.
+V{DD} is 5.0 volts.
 Figure 2 shows a schematic of this dummy load.
 The amplifier also needs to operate properly with the capacitive part of the load reduced to 2pf.
 With either of these loads, the principal properties of the amplifier should meet the requirements:

-- DC Gain ≥80 DB (X10,000) - Phase margin at 0 DB (unity) gain \geq 60 degrees - The gain-bandwidth product should be as high as possible with the proper phase margin - Power supply current $I{DD} \le 0.9 \text{ mA}$ - Common mode rejection ratio > 80 DB - Output voltage range no less than 2.5 ± 1.5 volts - Input common mode voltage range 0 to 3 volts minimum - Slew rate $\geq 4 \cdot 10^6$ V/sec - Dominant pole position as high as practical given the phase margin requirement, meaning that you are trying to maximize the gain-bandwidth product. - The amplifier still meets these specifications if the load capacitance is reduced to 2 pf.
+- DC Gain ≥80 DB (X10,000) - Phase margin at 0 DB (unity) gain \geq 60 degrees - The gain-bandwidth product should be as high as possible with the proper phase margin - Power supply current $I{DD} \le 0.9 \text{ mA}$ - Common mode rejection ratio at low frequency is > 80 DB - Output voltage range no less than 2.5 ± 1.5 volts - Input common mode voltage range 0 to 3 volts minimum - Slew rate $\geq 4 \cdot 10^6$ V/sec - Dominant pole position as high as practical given the phase margin requirement, meaning that you are trying to maximize the gain-bandwidth product. - The amplifier still meets these specifications if the load capacitance is reduced to 2 pf.

-This opamp is designed to be built in a process that can make transistors with gate lengths, L, as short as 0.5 microns.
+SPICE Issues: You are designing an opamp to be built in a manufacturing process that can only make transistors with gate lengths, L, as short as 0.5 microns, a very old (ca. 1995) process.
+(One reason for so old a process is that the SPICE version you are using only supports simple models (SPICE Level 3) for monolithic MOSFETs.)
 Short devices have low values of output resistance and you will need to choose larger values for L.